Safe Policies for Reinforcement Learning via Primal-Dual Methods: Problem Formulation

-where~$\gamma \in (0,1)$ is the discount factor.
+where~$\bbs$ and $\bba$ represent the trajectory of the system and~$\gamma \in (0,1]$ is the discount factor.
 The parameter $\gamma$ defines how myopic the agent is.
-For small~$\gamma$, the geometric sequence vanishes fast and the initial rewards are weighted more than those in the future.
-On the contrary, $\gamma$ close to one corresponds to an agent that weights rewards at all times similarly.
-Although the formulations \eqref{eqn_value_function_finite} and \eqref{eqn_value_function_discounted} capture different operation principles it is possible to show their equivalence when the horizon is selected randomly~(see Remark~\ref{remark_equivalence}).
+Indeed, the smaller~$\gamma$ is, the faster the geometric series vanishes which implies that less importance is placed in future rewards relative to an agent that selects $\gamma$ closer to $1$.
+In the limit, where $\gamma=1$ all rewards have the same importance.
+However, in this case we assume that all rewards after a finite horizon time $T$ are zero. {Although the finite horizon and the infinite horizon capture different operation principles it is possible to show that the latter reduces to the former when the horizon is selected randomly~(see Remark~\ref{remark_equivalence}).}